-As shown in the accompanying consolidated financial statements, the Company has incurred an accumulated deficit of \$71,093,000 through March 31, 2007.
-On a consolidated basis, the Company had cash and cash equivalents of \$1,193,000 at March 31, 2007 of which \$979,000 was held by BioCheck.
+As shown in the accompanying consolidated financial statements, the Company has incurred an accumulated deficit of \$70,128,000 through September 30, 2007.
+On a consolidated basis, the Company had cash and cash equivalents of \$1,591,000 at September 30, 2007 of which \$1,174,000 was held by BioCheck.
 Since BioCheck has been and is expected to continue to be cash flow positive, management believes that its cash will be sufficient to sustain its operating activities.
-Management believes and presently anticipates that the cash held by the OXIS parent company of \$214,000 at March 31, 2007 plus the \$1 million expected to be received from Alteon (See Note 5) will provide sufficient cash flow to sustain the Company's operations through 2007.
-An estimated \$1,000,000 is believed necessary to continue operations through the next fiscal year and approximately \$3,000,000 would be needed in order for OXIS to exercise its option to purchase the remaining 49% of BioCheck.
-The Company plans to increase revenues by our marketing campaign and the introduction of new products.
+Management believes and presently anticipates that the cash held by the OXIS parent company of \$417,000 at September 30, 2007 will provide sufficient cash flow to sustain the Company's operations at least through the end of 2007.
+As of September 30, 2007, approximately \$3,230,000 would be needed in order for OXIS to exercise its option to purchase the remaining 47% of BioCheck.
+During the three months ended September 30, 2007, the Company purchased an additional 2% of Bio Check shares for \$132,000.
 However, the Company may not successfully obtain debt or equity financing on terms acceptable to us, or at all, that will be sufficient to finance our goals or to increase product related revenues.
 The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts and classification of liabilities that might be necessary in the event the Company cannot continue operations.